Schrausser/ConsoleApp_References/paper.md

 ---

-Inserts the command-line arguments into the *ASCII* file ***T.txt***.
+Inserts the commandline arguments into the *ASCII* file ***T.txt***.
-The arguments are separated by a space *\[Fügt die Kommandozeilen-argumente in die ASCII Datei T.txt ein.
+The arguments are separated by a space *\[Fügt die Kommandozeilenargumente in die ASCII Datei T.txt ein.
 Die Argumente werden in der Datei durch ein Leerzeichen getrennt\]*.

 Usage *\[Handhabung\]*: